chadunderwood/chadunderwoodcom/_posts/2020-05-11-The-Best-Friend-That-Was-There-The-Whole-Time.md

 ---
 layout: post
 title:  The Best Friend, That Was There The Whole Time
+subtitle: I changed my default search engine for learning.
 categories: article
 tags: social media, YouTube
 excerpt_separator: <!--more-->